maxtkc/mvths-wiki/docs/015a-math.rst

 TEACHER CHECK \_\_\_\_\_

-2. Create a code file that counts up from 9.
+2. Create a code file that prints a variable as it counts up from 5.

-a.
+   #.
 Initialize a variable to the value of 9.

- Modify your code so that the variable starts at the value 9 and by one every 500 milliseconds.
-It should display the values in a column in your terminal window.
+Make sure to place the initialization above your setup function.

+   #.
+Using the plus operator defined above, add one to the variable in your loop function.
+This way the variable will continue to count infinitely.

+   #.
+Print out the value of your variable using the serial function.

+   #.
+Add a half second delay in your loop so that it does not send data to the serial port too quickly.

 TEACHER CHECK \_\_\_\_\_

-4. Modify your code so that the variable starts at the value 9 and counts down by one every 500 milliseconds.
+3. Modify your code so that the variable starts at the value 9 and counts down by one every 500 milliseconds.
 It should display the values in a column in your terminal window.